VK/AstroRemoteHome/README.md

 Each one can be individually controlled base on a local time or relative to sunrise and sunset.
 All required time information is retrieved from remote services and the switch settings are exchanged via an MQTT.

+The web app to control the setup is located at [vk.github.io/AstroRemoteHome/](https://vk.github.io/AstroRemoteHome/)